Skip to main content

 • The height of the toilet seat above floor level is 44cm (1ft 5in).

-• The toilet seat colour contrast is poor.
+• The toilet seat colour contrast is low.

 • There is a toilet roll holder.